 Proven and rechargeable Li-ion batteries are built in the Li-Ion PowerPack™ for AUVs and other vehicles.
 The SmartBMS™ observes the battery and delivers data to the AUV host system.

-The AUV PowerPacks™ are optimized and qualified with a capacity from 1kWh up to 100kWh and 14.4V up to 400V.
-Our PowerPacks™ work highly efficient even at low temperatures and provide high power.
+The AUV PowerPacks™ are optimized and qualified with a capacity from 1kWh up to 100+kWh and 14V up to 400+V. Our PowerPacks™ work highly efficient even at low temperatures and provide high power.

 - Smart sensor power supplies

-- Extremely robust: corrosion free titanium material constructed for offshore conditions
+- Extremely robust: optional corrosion free titanium material constructed for offshore conditions

-- Safety: control and protection of all battery parameter; UL certified cells
+- Safety: control and protection of all battery parameter; UL and UN T38.3 certified cells

 - Reliability: optionally redundant design, under all circumstances at least 50% capacity

-- Minimum costs: long lifetime, short charging cycles, long life-time
+- Cost-efficient: long lifetime, short charging cycles, long life-time

 - Simple handling: Plug’n’play charger – no need to open the housing, charge underwater